duct-framework/database.sql/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    org.duct-framework/database.sql {:mvn/version "0.1.0"}

+Or to your Leiningen project file:

     [org.duct-framework/database.sql "0.1.0"]